Collective is different: Information exchange and speed-accuracy trade-offs in self-organized patterning: Introduction

-To explore these fundamental questions in an analytically and numerically tractable framework, we focus on a minimal model of self-organization through local cell-cell communication, Fig.~\ref{fig1}.
+To explore these fundamental questions on decentralized self-organization in an analytically and numerically tractable framework, we focus on a minimal model of self-organization through local cell-cell communication, Fig.~\ref{fig1}.
 In our model, motivated by lateral inhibition~\cite{Bray2025, Corson2017, Kuintzle_2024}, cells communicate imperfectly with their neighbors and are tasked with forming a pattern in which exactly one cell adopts an ``inhibitor''-like state while its neighbors adopt an ``inhibited''-like state.
-With this simple patterning task we find that the strategies obey a speed-accuracy trade-off: arbitrarily high patterning accuracy is possible, but at the cost of increasing the time required to pattern.
+With this simple task we find that the patterning strategies obey a speed-accuracy trade-off: arbitrarily high patterning accuracy is possible, but at the cost of increasing the time required to pattern.
 By reframing the problem as a stochastic reaction network~\cite{Moor2023}, we can precisely compute information theoretic quantities, such as the mutual information between cells, allowing us to track how information flows in our system.
 We contrast this dynamic information between trajectories with simpler instantaneous information quantities that can be computed from data, finding that instantaneous quantities can sometimes decrease as patterning occurs.
 Next, we show that after optimizing for a multicellular objective, individual cells do not appear to behave optimally when considered in isolation, and that the collectively optimal strategies neither maximize nor minimize the information transferred between cells.
-Finally, we connect these theoretical results to recent live-imaging experiments of collective patterning through Notch-Delta signaling~\cite{Couturier2024}, observing similar non-monotonicity in instantaneous mutual information in the data as in our model and demonstrating how information shared between cells can be inferred directly from data.
+Finally, we connect these theoretical results to recent live-imaging experiments of collective patterning through Delta-Notch signaling~\cite{Phan2024}, by computing the instantaneous mutual information from experimental measurements.
+We find, similarly to the model, that the instantaneous measures are non-monotonic as patterning occurs.